-Considering the evolving situation around coronavirus, BT would like to reassure all Relay UK users that the safety and welfare of our customers and colleagues is paramount.
+We’d like to reassure all Relay UK users that the safety and welfare of our customers and colleagues is paramount during the coronavirus pandemic.
 As your Relay provider, we’re committed to trying to make sure our service and support remain available for you at all times.

-We’re putting measures in place so that we can deal with any issues arising as a result of the outbreak and monitoring developments closely day by day so we can react appropriately.
+We’ve put measures in place so that we can deal with any issues arising as a result of the outbreak, and are continuing to monitor developments closely so we can react appropriately.

 What does this mean for you?

-Relay UK plays a key part in the critical national infrastructure of the UK to support people with hearing loss or speech difficulties contact others on the phone.
-The relay and many other services are likely to be stretched as more people access them during this time of unprecedented uncertainty.
+Relay UK plays a key part in the critical national infrastructure of the UK supporting people with hearing loss or speech difficulties contact others on the phone.
+The Relay and many other services, are likely to be stretched at times as more people access them.

 Our business continuity and incident management plans include maintaining critical business processes as our first priority.
 We have certain responsibilities to support the UK Critical National Infrastructure whatever the incident or emergency.

-NHS 111 is now available 24 hours a day in British Sign Language (BSL).
-So any Relay UK customers who are BSL users has access to this service at https://interpreternow.co.uk/nhs111.
+NHS 111 is available 24 hours a day in British Sign Language (BSL).
+So any Relay UK customers who are BSL users have access to this service.